 - Five Destinations Under $30 in the World

-Step 2 – Decide the Length of Your Trip
+Step 2: Decide the Length of Your Trip

 How much does it cost to travel?
 I have no idea without knowing for how long you’re going away.
 You can’t figure out how much you need to save if you haven’t decided on how long you’ll be in your destination.
 After you say “I’m going to Paris,” add “for 10 days.”

-Step 3 – Research Your Costs
+Step 3: Research Your Costs

 So you know where you’re going and how long you’ll be there, but to really nail down how much money you need, your next task is to research the costs in your destination at the style of travel you want.
 Do you want to backpack, or would you rather stay in luxury hotels?
 How much are hostels, hotels, restaurants, and attractions?
 Knowing will allow you to estimate how much money you’ll need for your trip.
-You can begin with my travel guide section or simply buy a guidebook (which are really good for things like this).
+Here is how to research costs:

-Step 4 – Start Saving Money
+Step 4: Start Saving Money

 Write down all your current expenses so you can determine where you are spending money and how you can cut back.
 People bleed a lot of money every day through small purchases: that bottle of water, the dollar for that snack, that extra coffee.
 All of that adds up and creating this breakdown can let you know where you need to cut and save.

 For example, if you need $2,000 USD for the trip you’re taking in eight months, that means you only have to save $8.33 per day.
 Couldn’t you find a way to save $8 per day?
 Heck, your daily coffee is most of that!

-Step 5 – Get a Travels Rewards Credit Card
+Step 5: Get a Travels Rewards Credit Card

 If you want a free flight, use the cards that help with that.
 If you want free hotel rooms, get a hotel card.
 You don’t need to sign up for very many cards; pick one or two and focus on those.
 Do this the moment you decide you want to travel.
 Don’t wait — waiting equals lost miles, which means less free travel.

 I am always doing this so I can travel for as cheap as possible.

-Step 6 – Switch to No-Fee ATM Cards
+Step 6: Switch to No-Fee ATM Cards

 Don’t give banks any of your hard-earned money.
 Save every extra dollar you can by using a no-fee ATM card.
 I use Charles Schwab, but there are lots of other banks (don’t forget to check your local banks) that don’t charge ATM fees.
 Additionally, you can join a bank in the Global ATM Alliance.

-Step 7 – Stay Focused and Inspired
+Step 7: Stay Focused and Inspired

-- Why Tomorrow Is Too Late
+- Why Tomorrow is Too Late

 - Why You Have More Time Than You Think